Welfare in Canada

 |Provincial child benefits|

-Total welfare incomes in Saskatchewan ranged from $8,820 for a single person considered employable to $29,776 for a couple with two children.
-A person with a disability in the SAP program received $11,276 in 2017 but those who qualified for SAID benefits received a much higher amount of $15,645.
+Total welfare incomes in Saskatchewan ranged from $8,883 for the single person considered employable to $29,955 for the couple with two children.
+A person with a disability received $11,422 in 2018 under the Saskatchewan Assistance Program (SAP) but those who qualified for Saskatchewan Assured Income for Disability (SAID) benefits received a much higher amount of $15,789.
+The other household types received Transitional Employment Assistance (TEA).

 Changes to welfare incomes

-- The welfare income of a single person considered employable has fluctuated over the 1900s and 2000s, but since 2010 it has been on a gradual downward trend.
-In 2017, it stood at $8,820.
+The welfare income of a single person considered employable has fluctuated over the 1990s and 2000s, but since 2010 has been on a gradual downward trend.
+In 2018, it stood at $8,883.

-- The welfare income of a single person with a disability receiving Saskatchewan Assistance Plan (SAP) benefits fell in the years to 2006, when it started to increase gradually.
-However, after 2011 it began to drop again, and in 2017 stood at $11,276.
+The welfare income of a single person with a disability receiving Saskatchewan Assistance Plan (SAP) benefits declined until 2006, when it started to gradually increase.
+However, in 2011 it began to drop again, and in 2018 was $11,422.
+This is considerably lower than 1989 when it exceeded $14,000.

-- A single person with a disability who qualified for the Saskatchewan Assured Income for Disability (SAID) program received a higher welfare income than those in the SAP program.
-In 2017, the welfare income for a single person receiving SAID benefits was $15,645.
+A single person with a disability who qualified for the Saskatchewan Assured Income for Disability (SAID) Program received much more generous benefits than those under SAP.
+Trends in the SAID incomes have only been tracked since 2013.
+After consecutive increases, they have been declining since 2016.
+In 2018, benefits for a single person receiving SAID benefits stood at $15,789.

 Adequacy of welfare incomes